wp-plugins/push-notifications-for-wp/readme.txt

 **Optional support for OAuth.** Any request sent to the API that are not properly signed will be denied.

-**Android and iOS libraries.** Save hours of work by using our libraries in your Android and iOS apps.
+**Android and iOS libraries.** Save hours of work by using our [Android](http://www.delitestudio.com/wordpress/push-notifications-for-wordpress/push-notifications-library-for-android/) and [iOS](http://www.delitestudio.com/wordpress/push-notifications-for-wordpress/push-notifications-library-for-ios/) libraries in your apps.

+**Works with native apps, Cordova, Ionic, PhoneGap, and more frameworks.** Build beautiful and interactive mobile apps using your preferred technology.

 **Localization ready.** Thanks to the presence of the POT (Portable Object Template) file, it’s really easy for you to provide your own translation files, with English and Italian translation out of the box.